anhcu/anhcu/README.md

 ## `In Progress ` 🚧
-Currently working on updating portfolio and creating a Tattoo artist website from scratch.
+Currently working on updating portfolio, networking and meeting new people.